niqodea/tmux-matryoshka/README.md

 ### Solution

-Use tmux-nested to temporarily disable the outer, local tmux and forget about it.
+Use tmux-matryoshka to temporarily disable the outer, local tmux and forget about it.
 All tmux keybinds are now forwarded to the remote, nested tmux instance.
 You can repeat this process if you need to communicate with other furtherly nested tmux instance, be it local or remote.[^1]

 When needed, you can easily re-enable the disabled tmux instances in the reverse order they were disabled.